rcnfinance/rcn-docs/docs/request-loan.md

 ### Borrower

-The borrower is the Ethereum address that is going to receive the tokens of the lend, this field can set to any address, but if the borrower is not the requester, the loan is considered not-approved and must be approved before filled.
-See [ApproBation](#Approbation).
+The borrower is the Ethereum address that is going to receive the tokens of the lending, this field can be set to any address, but if the borrower is not the requester, the loan is considered not-approved and must be approved before filled.
+See [Approbation](#Approbation).

+### Salt

+The loan request process also adds a salt parameter, because it's forbidden to request two loans with the same ID, the salt allows a requester to request many identical loans.

+This salt, like all the parameters of the request, is used to generate the ID hash of the petition.

 ### Expiration